python/miss-islington/README.rst

 will prepare the backport PR.

 If `@miss-islington <https://github.com/miss-islington>`_ encountered any issue while backporting, it will leave a comment about it.
-The PR will then need to be backported manually.
+The PR then needs to be backported manually.

 **Aside**: where does the name come from?